-- to make the transition to a regular program or other education program operated by a local educational agency or school operated or funded by the Bureau of Indian Education; - to complete high school (or high school equivalency requirements) and obtain employment after leaving the correctional facility or institution for neglected or delinquent children and youth; and - as appropriate, to participate in postsecondary education and job training programs.
+- to maintain and improve educational achievement and to graduate from high school in the number of years established by the State under either the four-year adjusted cohort graduation rate or the extended-year adjusted cohort graduation rate, if applicable; - 2. to accrue school credits that meet State requirements for grade promotion and high school graduation; - 3. to make the transition to a regular program or other education program operated by a local educational agency or school operated or funded by the Bureau of Indian Education; - 4. to complete high school (or high school equivalency requirements) and obtain employment after leaving the correctional facility or institution for neglected or delinquent children and youth; and - 5. as appropriate, to participate in postsecondary education and job training programs.